 The pieces are done in a way where the water’s shore and horizon are not distinguishable from the rest of the painting.
 This was done on purpose by Monet and is the reason why all of the paintings are close-up to the water.

 As a permanent exhibit at the Museum of Modern Art in New York, Water Lilies has captured the hearts of visitors for years.
-Whether you’re a fan of Monet or simply browsing through the museum, Water Lilies is a painting that everyone will admire.
+Whether you’re a Monet fan or browsing the museum, Water Lilies is a painting that everyone will admire.

 Edward Hopper – Gas Station